L\'evy Processes, Generalized Moments and Uniform Integrability: Doob's condition for L evy processes

-\begin{corollary} Let $X$ be a L\'evy process and $f:\rd\to\real$ such that $|f(x)|\leq g(x)$ for some locally bounded submultiplicative function $g$.
-If $\Ee \left[g(X_t)\right]<\infty$ and if $(f(X_t))_{t\geq 0}$ is a local martingale, then $(f(X_t))_{t\geq 0}$ is a martingale. \end{corollary} \begin{proof} Theorem~\ref{doo-20} shows that $(g(X_t))_{t\geq 0}$, hence $(f(X_t))_{t\geq 0}$ enjoys the property \eqref{DL}; therefore the local martingale $(f(X_t))_{t\geq 0}$ is already a proper martingale. \end{proof} The setting of Corollary~\ref{doo-21} is quite natural if one thinks of It\^o's formula or the expression \eqref{intro-e08} appearing in the discussion of Dynkin's formula: If $A$ is the (pointwise extension to $C^2$ of the) generator of $X$, and if $Af = 0$, then $f(X_t)$ is, by It\^o's formula, a local martingale.
+\begin{corollary} Let $X$ be a L\'evy process and $f:\rd\to\real$ such that for some locally bounded submultiplicative function $g$ it holds $|f(x)|\leq g(x)$.
+If the expectation $\Ee \left[g(X_t)\right]$ is finite and $(f(X_t))_{t\geq 0}$ is a local martingale, then $(f(X_t))_{t\geq 0}$ is a martingale. \end{corollary} \begin{proof} Corollary~\ref{doo-20} shows that $(g(X_t))_{t\geq 0}$, hence $(f(X_t))_{t\geq 0}$ enjoys the property \eqref{DL}; therefore the local martingale $(f(X_t))_{t\geq 0}$ is already a proper martingale. \end{proof} The setting of Corollary~\ref{doo-21} is quite natural if one thinks of It\^o's formula or the expression \eqref{intro-e08} appearing in the discussion of Dynkin's formula: If $A$ is the (pointwise extension to positive $C^2$-functions of the) generator of $X$, and if $Af$ is equal to $0$, then $f(X_t)$ is, by It\^o's formula, a local martingale.
 Corollary~\ref{doo-21} thus gives a condition when this local martingale is a true martingale.